-Glossier Bubblewrap ($26): Similar to the Rapid Wrinkle Repair Eye Cream, this light-as-air, fast-absorbing eye (and lip!) cream counts on hyaluronic acid to draw in moisture and keep the eye area looking soft, hydrated, and radiant.
+Glossier Bubblewrap ($26): Similar to the Rapid Wrinkle Repair Eye Cream, this light-as-air, fast-absorbing eye (and lip!) cream counts on hyaluronic acid meant to draw in moisture and keep the eye area looking soft, hydrated, and radiant.
 For a similar price, Bubblewrap’s ingredient list doesn’t include wrinkle-fighting retinol, but it is a great option for anyone looking for a great moisturizer and isn’t as concerned with anti-aging benefits—especially for those with sensitive skin.

 Overall, Neutrogena’s Rapid Wrinkle Repair Eye Cream wasn’t my favorite eye cream in the world, but I still think it’s a pretty good product.
 After two weeks, my skin was softer, smoother, and a few lines slightly faded—I’ll take it!
 I’m hopeful that it’s a best-seller for a reason and that I’ll see more dramatic results in time.